"Do not envy the Chaddamarians... though they

 Blessed with a favorable climate, rich black soil, abundant rain, excellent fishing waters, mild seasons and a variety of precious stones, gems and valuable woods, the Theocracy is one of the wealthiest nations in all of Aggradar.
 An excellent system of well-maintained roads, large well protected towns and a sizeable merchant class contribute to a thriving economy.

 Despite all this, the commoners live in squalid poverty because the nobles tax them so heavily.
 Chaddamarians endure crushing taxes which are extracted by church employed tax lords under the guise of "tithes" to the Church.
 Failure to pay these taxes is seen as a crime against the Church and warrants imprisonment.
 Every conceivable facet of life and trade is subject to Church tax - port taxes, import/export tariffs, sales tax, road tax, property tax, land and title taxes and education taxes are but a few.
+There is also a "wall tax" which is a hefty monthly tax that directly goes to fund the wall in the north.
 Travelers visiting Chaddamar will find their purses lightened by the local taxes before they leave.

 Chaddamar has a surprising level of technology.
 Much of the innovative advances were spawned by the need for more advanced weaponry and defenses to keep the Horde at bay.
 Most notable is rocketry.
+The invention of a crude form of gun powder has spawned a number of types of rockets and rocket based weaponry.
 There are numerous laws and traditions that limit the sale and transport of advanced Chaddamarian technology.
 For example, the advanced weaponry used to guard the Wall is considered a gift from the Chaddamar.
 Transporting those weapons to other regions (or merely possessing those weapons outside of the Wall region) is considered an act of heresy and is punishable by death.

 Much of social life is centered about the church.
 Mass is required for all citizens each morning.
 In addition, six different prayers are said throughout the day at specific times, one to each god.
 With each prayer, one of the day's six meals is taken.
 Many businesses close their doors during a prayer time.
 Marriages must be approved and conducted by the clergy.
 All business ventures are so heavily taxed and monitored by the church that they are practically business partners with the Church.